ckelner/tf-bluemix-loadbalanced-nginx/README.md

-# tf-bluemix-loadbalanced-nginx-multi-region
+# Terraform Bluemix loadbalanced web servers

-A Terraform configuration template to deploy an IBM Cloud load balancer and _N_ number of web servers (nginx).
+An example Terraform configuration template to deploy an IBM Cloud load balancer and _N_ number of web servers (nginx).

 This template will create the following resources: